badgeteam/mch2022-firmware-ice40/cores/spi_slave/README.md

 On the FPGA side, the SPI transaction is converted to a 8 bit parallel bus with a validity strobe along with indicators wether this is the first/last byte of a burst.
-Burts being defined as CS falling/rising.
+Bursts being defined as CS falling/rising.

 ![SPI local bus protocol](doc/bus.png)